 She was preceded in death by her husband Cal, sister Mary Jo, brother Richard, sons Murray and Johnny, daughter Jeanne, and grandsons Barrett and Max.

-To send flowers to Eleanor "Beth" E. Marvin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eleanor "Beth" E. Marvin, please visit our floral store.